aws-samples/aws-serverless-workshops/WebApplication/1_StaticWebHosting/README.md

     warning: You appear to have cloned an empty repository. ec2-user:~/environment $
     ```

-#### Additional Github Step (This step is only required if you're using Github instead of Codecommit)
+#### Option 2: Using GitHub.com
 **:white_check_mark: Step-by-step directions**

 1. Follow the instructions on [GitHub][github] to [Create a repository][create-repo].
 NOTE: You should not create a first commit, just create the repository.
 1. Clone the repository locally using your GitHub credentials
     1. If you do not have credentially locally, or want to use Cloud9 for today's lab, follow these steps to [Generating a new SSH key and adding it to the ssh-agent][github-new-sshkey]
     1. [Clone the repository][github-clone]

 #### Populate the git repository
-Once your git repository is created and cloned locally, you'll need to pull in the files for your website and sync them up to the repository.
+Once you've used either AWS CodeCommit or GitHub.com to create your git repository and clone it locally, you'll need to copy the web site content from an existing publicly accessible S3 bucket associated with this workshop and add the content to your repository.

 **:white_check_mark: Step-by-step directions**

 From your Cloud9 development environment(or local environment)
 1. Change directory into your repository:
     ```